mpininti/wordpress-aws/README.md

 # wordpress-aws
-CloudFormation to create a single instance WordPress on EC2 pass
+CloudFormation to create a single instance WordPress on EC2 pass gttt